AlexeyHorokhov/WeatherDemoSwiftUI/README.md

 Known issues:
 - TabView pager can have wrong position after display orientation change
+- Trailing icons on WeatherDetails screen not aligned

 What can be improved:
 - URL builder should be rewritten on URLRequests with params to avoid problems with spaces in cities names